xyz-leo/telegram-bot/README.md

 - The bot supports running handlers as scheduled jobs.
 Examples include:
   - `/weather <city>`: Fetches current weather information for the specified city (default: São Paulo).
-  - `/news <topic>`: Fetches news articles by category or search query.
 - Handlers are invoked automatically when a scheduled reminder with a handler type is triggered.
 - The bot uses a handler dictionary internally to map handler names to functions.
-- Handlers internally use utility functions (`get_weather`, `get_news`) to retrieve data from third-party APIs.
+- Handlers internally use utility functions (`get_weather`) to retrieve data from third-party APIs.

+### 3. Interactive Menu

+The bot uses interactive inline keyboards for navigation.
+From the main menu, users can access:

+🌤 Weather – Opens a submenu to choose a state or city and view current weather information.

+📰 News – (Removed in current version) Previously opened a submenu with categories such as General, Technology, Sports and many others.

+📅 List Reminders – Displays a list of saved reminders.

+💬 Switch Language – Changes the interface language.

+❓ Help – Shows usage instructions.

+Each submenu returns specific callback data to the button_handler function, which processes the user's selection and responds accordingly.

-### 3. Language support
+### 4. Language Support

 This bot supports both English and Brazilian Portuguese (pt-BR).
-Users can switch between languages, and all bot messages, including responses from commands like /weather and /news, will be displayed in the selected language.
+Users can switch between languages, and all bot messages, including responses from commands like /weather, will be displayed in the selected language.

 The language system is implemented using message templates with placeholders, allowing dynamic content (e.g., city names, temperatures) to be correctly formatted in either language.

 Users language preferences are saved persistently in a JSON file, so the bot remembers the chosen language for future interactions.

-### 4. Commands
+### 5. Commands

 - `/start` - Welcomes the user and displays available commands.
 - `/help` - Shows help information listing available commands.
 - `/language <lang>` - Switch between english and portuguese.
 - `/weather <city>` - Fetches weather information for a given city.
-- `/news <topic>` - Fetches news by category or keyword.
 - `/reminder <HH:MM> <message>` - Schedule a simple message reminder at a specified 24-hour time.
 - `/reminder <HH:MM> /handler <param>` - Schedule a reminder that triggers a handler with optional parameters.
 - `/lsreminders` - Lists all active reminders for the user.